Parinacota (volcano): Regional

 Subduction-related volcanism in the region has been ongoing since 200 million years ago, burying most of the Precambrian basement.
 Various units of sedimentary and volcanic origin form most of the outcropping basement in the region.
 A dramatic increment of volcanic activity occurred approximately 27 million years ago, when the Farallon Plate broke apart and subduction increased substantially.
+On the Chilean side, the basement is formed by the Oligocene-Miocene Lupica formation, the Miocene Ajoya volcanics, the Lauca formation and the Lauca Ignimbrite.
 On the Bolivian side the oldest volcanites are the Oligocene Kollukollu formation 34 million years ago and the 23 million years old Rondal Lavas.
 Miocene volcanic activity generated the Berenguela, Carangas and Mauri formations, followed by the Perez formation during the Pliocene and Pleistocene.
 These formations were all affected by terrain uplift and folding, probably linked to changes in the subduction regime.
-Volcanism continued into the late Pleistocene and Holocene, and was accompanied by glacial activity during the Pleistocene.
+Volcanism continued into the late Pleistocene and Holocene (Condoriri 650,000±70,000 and Pomerape between 300,000-100,000 years ago), and was accompanied by glacial activity during the Pleistocene.
 During this whole time period, volcanic activity progressively migrated westward; presently, it is located on the Bolivia-Chile border.